chugyoyo/yo-ai/README.md

-# dml
-Distributed Machine Learning

-:lock:
-AI consumes a lot of resources, and the training process of the model is all black box.

-:unlock:
+## yo-ai

+:dart: This project attempts to

+- distribute
+- transparent
+- distributed

-This project attempts to distribute, transparent, and standardize the training of AI.
+the training of AI.

 If you also want to contribute to the progress of AI, welcome to join the development of this project.
-~

-:rocket:
+:rocket: ~